10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Shelf Registration Statement

-On May 10, 2023, the Company filed a universal shelf registration statement (File No. 333-271814) (the “Registration Statement”), whereby the Company can sell from time to time shares of its common stock, preferred stock, debt securities, warrants, units or rights comprised of any combination of these securities, for the Company’s own account in one or more offerings under the Registration Statement.
-The terms of any offering under the Registration Statement will be established at the time of such offering and will be described in a prospectus supplement to the Registration Statement filed with the Securities and Exchange Commission (the “SEC”) prior to the completion of any such offering.
+On May 10, 2023, the Company filed a universal shelf registration statement (File No. 333-271814) (the “Registration Statement”), and thereafter filed post-effective amendments on May 9, 2024 and May 23, 2024.
+The Securities and Exchange Commission (“SEC”) declared the Registration Statement effective on May 23, 2024, and as a result, the Company can sell from time to time up to $250.0 million of shares of its common stock, preferred stock, debt securities, warrants, units or rights comprised of any combination of these securities, for the Company’s own account in one or more offerings under the Registration Statement.
+The terms of any offering under the Registration Statement will be established at the time of such offering and will be described in a prospectus supplement to the Registration Statement filed with the SEC prior to the completion of any such offering.

 Stock Repurchase Program

 On December 3, 2022, the Company’s Board of Directors approved a stock repurchase program (the “Repurchase Program”), whereby the Company may purchase up to $50 million of shares of its common stock over a period of up to two years, commencing on December 8, 2022.
 The Repurchase Program may be carried out at the discretion of a committee of the Company’s Board of Directors through open market purchases, one or more Rule 10b5-1 trading plans and block trades and in privately negotiated transactions.
-During the three and nine months ended September 30, 2023, the Company purchased an aggregate of 92,766 shares and 164,238 shares of its common stock, respectively, under the Repurchase Program for an aggregate purchase price of $0.8 million and $1.6 million, respectively.
-As of September 30, 2023, $47.7 million remained available for future share repurchase under the Repurchase Program.
+During the six months ended June 30, 2024, the Company purchased an aggregate of 55,500 shares of its common stock under the Repurchase Program for an aggregate purchase price of $0.5 million.
+There were no repurchases during the three months ended June 30, 2024.
+As of June 30, 2024, $21.4 million remained available for future share repurchases under the Repurchase Program.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The significant accounting policies and estimates used in preparation of the unaudited condensed consolidated financial statements are described in the Company’s audited consolidated financial statements as of and for the year ended December 31, 2022, and the notes thereto, which are included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on February 27, 2023.
-Material changes to the significant accounting policies previously disclosed in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022 are reflected below.
+The significant accounting policies and estimates used in the preparation of the unaudited condensed consolidated financial statements are described in the Company’s audited consolidated financial statements as of and for the year ended December 31, 2023, and the notes thereto, which are included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 28, 2024.

 Basis of Presentation